Diebbo/assignment-3-computational-geometry/report/bench.typ

 #let log2 = lq.scale.log(base: 2)

 /// Create a plot for the given benchmark.
+// remove the second part of the shape name for the label
 // To use:
 /// ```typst
 /// #lq.diagram(